Review by Ian Keogh

 Much the above could make Auld Lang Blue seem dry polemic, whereas the opposite is true.
 Cauvin never loses sight of producing a book for children and there are plenty of comic set pieces, fine slapstick and exaggerated reactions.
 At the very least a chuckle on every page in fact.
 By the end he’s tied up his plots very efficiently, justified the personalities and viewpoints of his lead characters and provided an entertaining adventure with a lot of laughs.

-There are no reasons of continuity requiring the Bluecoats books to be read in any order, and Cinebook aren’t publishing them chronologically, so their next is release is El Padre, while the as yet untranslated Le David followed in Europe.
+There are no reasons of continuity requiring the Bluecoats books to be read in any order, and Cinebook aren’t publishing them chronologically, so their next is release is El Padre, while The David followed in Europe.